Iganga District: Population

-In 1991, the national population census estimated the district population at about 235,300.
-The 2002 national census estimated the population of the district at about 335,500.
+In 1991, the national population census estimated the district population at 235,300.
+The 2002 national census estimated the population of the district at 335,500.
 The annual population growth rate in the district was estimated at 3.5%.
-In 2012, the population of Iganga District was estimated at approximately 499,600.
+In 2012, the population of Iganga District was estimated at 499,600.

 Religion

+Iganga District has the 3rd amount of Muslims in Uganda by percentage.
 Iganga District has the highest proportion of Muslims in Uganda.